 Living stones produce large flowers, blooming between August and September when grown in the right conditions.

-Depending on the species, the daisy-like flowers may appear orange, yellow, or white.
+The daisy-like flowers may appear orange, yellow, or white, depending on the species.

-Lithops require sunlight all year, even during their rest periods.
+Lithops require sunlight (full sun or partial shade) all year, even during their rest periods.

 The plants are winter hardy only in USDA hardiness zones 10 and higher.